Metamogul/timestone/README.md

 additional use cases.
 For instance, Timestone’s public model already includes passing the commonly used `context.Context` but the `simulation` implementation doesn't always respect it.
 Another example is a cron syntax for scheduling recurring tasks which could be easily integrated but is not included yet.

+### Limitations

+At its current stage, Timestone is fully functional and supports all possible use cases under the assumption that the computing time for scheduled go routines is not a concern.
+As a consequence, when testing the time inside actions is always fixed to an instant and won't pass or change for the duration of the action's execution.

+Another major limitation is the lack to fully support contexts: Contexts with a deadline from the `context` standard libraray package are currently not supported for technical reasons.

+Both issues are linked and will be considered in upcoming releases.

 ## Concepts